-On July 1, 2010 and April 14, 2014, the City received a loan of \$12,000 from Canada Mortgage Housing Corporation (CMHC) and a \$4,000 low-interest loan from Federation of Canadian Municipalities (FCM) respectively through the Region.
+On July 1, 2010 and April 14, 2014, the City received a loan from Canada Mortgage Housing Corporation (CMHC) and Federation of Canadian Municipalities (FCM) respectively through the Region.
 As a lower-tier municipality the City does not have the ability to borrow long-term funds, and as such the borrowing was done through the Region.
-The loan received on July 1, 2010 was used to fund the purchase of the Markham District Energy Birchmount plant.
-The plant was subsequently leased back to Markham District Energy (MDE), a 100% subsidiary of MEC.
-The loan received on April 14, 2014 was used to fund the cost of Cornell Community Centre.

-The loan of \$12,000 is to be amortized over a period of 20 years, at an interest rate of 4.04%.
-An annual payment to the Region of \$886 consists of principal and interest.
-The first payment was due July 1, 2011.
-The loan of \$4,000 is to be amortized over a period of 20 years, at an interest rate of 2%.
-An annual payment to Region of \$244 consists of principal and interest.
-The first payment was due October 4, 2014.
+- The loan of \$12,000 received on July 1, 2010 was used to fund the purchase of the Markham District Energy Birchmount plant.
+The plant was subsequently leased back to Markham District Energy (MDE), a 100% owned subsidiary of MEC.
+The loan is to be amortized over a period of 20 years, at an interest rate of 4.04%.
+An annual payment to the Region of \$886 consists of principal and interest. - The loan of \$4,000 received on April 14, 2014 was used to fund the cost of Cornell Community Centre.
+The loan is to be amortized over a period of 20 years, at an interest rate of 2%.
+An annual payment to the Region of \$244 consists of principal and interest.

-Pricipal payments are repayable annually as follows:
+Principal payments are repayable annually as follows: